5 Best Full Day Trips To Villages In & Near Hoi An

 How to get there?

-Bicycle: Almost all travelers choose a bicycle to get to Tra Que Vegetable Village as it takes 10 minutes only and you can leisurely sightsee on the way.
-From the old town, you follow Hai Ba Trung Street, pass a bridge in a short way and see the village on the right side.
+Bicycle: Most travelers opt to bike to Tra Que Vegetable Village, as it takes only about 10 minutes, allowing for a relaxed pace to take in the scenery.
+From the old town, follow Hai Ba Trung Street, cross a bridge, and the village will be located on the right.

-Walking: Walking is possible to get to Tra Que Village.
-As it takes around 40 minutes walking for a 3-km distance, you should check out the weather before going to save energy for walking time and activities in the village.
+Walking: It is possible to walk to Tra Que Village; however, it will take around 40 minutes to cover the 3 km distance.
+It’s advisable to check the weather beforehand to conserve energy for walking and enjoying activities in the village.

 Information: